 Give a CPT or specify -Ccolor1,color2[,color3,...] to build a linear continuous CPT from those colors automatically.
 In this case colorn can be a r/g/b triplet, a color name, or an HTML hexadecimal color (e.g. #aabbcc).
-If -S is set, let symbol fill color be determined by the z-value in the third column.
-Additional fields are shifted over by one column (optional size would be 4th rather than 3rd field, etc.).
-If -S is not set, then psxy expects the user to supply a multisegment file where each segment header contains a -Zval string.
+If -S is set, let symbol fill color be determined by the t-value in the fourth column.
+Additional fields are shifted over by one column (optional size would be in 5th rather than 4th field, etc.).
+If -S is not set, then psxyz expects the user to supply a multisegment file (where each segment header contains a -Zval string.
 The val will control the color of the line or polygon (if -L is set) via the CPT.